Gaddafi son eyes safety, talks to Hague

 "I am ready to welcome him in.
 For me his case is quite simply a humanitarian one," said Mohamed Anako, president of Agadez region, itself the size of France.
 "Libya and Niger are brother countries and cousins ... so we will welcome him in."

-Libya's southern neighbors accepted Muammar Gaddafi's largesse despite exasperation at his vision of a trans-Saharan people, which prompted concern over their territorial integrity.
+Libya's southern neighbours accepted Muammar Gaddafi's largesse despite exasperation at his vision of a trans-Saharan people, which prompted concern over their territorial integrity.

 For northern communities in both Niger and Mali, the NATO-backed Libyan war that removed him has brought nothing but trouble, with thousands of African migrant workers and armed Tuaregs who fought for Gaddafi turning up at their door.